-In RAN1#100bis-e, RAN1 discussed on whether/how to capture above agreement in RAN1 specification and the following agreements were made.
+In RAN1#100bis-e meeting, RAN1 discussed on whether/how to capture above agreement in RAN1 specification or send an LS to other WGs to suggest them to update their specifications accordingly, and due to concerns on mixing up areas covered by RAN1 and RAN4 specs, the following agreements were made capturing only the UE behavior when the indicated pathloss RS is being maintained already (i.e., not newly activated).
 Please note that RAN1 does not plan on specifying UE behavior when the pathloss RS is not being maintained.